meilisearch/documentation/create/how_to/qovery.md

 ### 3. Create a new environment

-* Click on **Create environment** and give a name (e.g. staging, production).
+ * Click on **Create environment** and give it a name (e.g. staging, production).

 ![Create a new environment](https://hub.qovery.com/img/heroku/heroku-3.png)

 ### 4. Add your MeiliSearch app

-* Click on **Create an application**, give a name and select your GitHub or GitLab repository where your MeiliSearch app is located.
+* Click on **Create an application**, give it a name and select your GitHub or GitLab repository where your MeiliSearch app is located
-* Define the main branch name and the root application path.
+* Define the main branch name and the root application path
-* Click on **Create**.
+* Click on **Create**

 ![Add your application](https://hub.qovery.com/img/rust/rust.png)

-After the application is created:
+After the application has been created:

 * Navigate to your application **Settings**
 * Select **Port**